httpie/cli/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --version             show program's version number and exit --json, -j            (default) Data items are serialized as a JSON object.
-                            The Content-Type and Accept headers are set to application/json (if not set via the command line).
+      -h, --help            show this help message and exit --version             show program's version number and exit --json, -j            (default) Data items from the command line are serialized as a JSON object.
+The Content-Type and Accept headers are set to application/json (if not specified).
-      --form, -f            Data items are serialized as form fields.
-The Content- Type is set to application/x-www-form-urlencoded (if
+      --form, -f            Data items from the command line are serialized as form fields.
+The Content-Type is set to application/x -www-form-urlencoded (if not specified).
+The presence
-                            not specifid).
-The presence of any file fields results into a multipart/form-data request.
+                            of any file fields results into a multipart/form-data request.
       --traceback           Print exception traceback should one occur.
       --pretty              If stdout is a terminal, the response is prettified by default (colorized and indented if it is JSON).
 This